 Higher tier

 When a chemical reaction starts usually the rate of the forward reaction is very fast; this is simply because there are lots of reactant particles around to collide and react with each other.
-However as the reaction proceeds the rate of the forward reaction (Rf) will start to slow down as the amount of reactants particles available to react reduces.
+However as the reaction proceeds the rate of the forward reaction (Rf) will start to slow down as the amount of reactant particles available to react reduces.
 The opposite is true for the back reaction; to begin with there will not be many products particles available to react with each other but as the reaction proceeds the amounts of products present will gradually increase and the rate of the back reaction (Rb) will increase.
 Eventually after a certain period of time the rate of the forward and reverse reactions will be the same.
 At this point the reversible reaction has reached dynamic equilibrium.

-Imagine looking a reversible chemical reaction where the rates of the forward and reverse reactions were the same; what do you think you would see happening?
-Well as quickly as the reactants are turning into products the products are turning back into reactants, so the amounts of the reactants and products will not be changing.
-The reaction might appear as if it has stopped but it has NOT.
 The reactants are turning into products and the products are turning back into reactants at the same rate; the reaction most definitely has not stopped; it has reached a balance point where the rates of the forward and reverse reactions are the same.
 As a chemist we would say the reaction has reached or achieved dynamic equilibrium.
 The word equilibrium implies balance and dynamic implies movement.
-The reaction has reached equilibrium because Rf=Rb but the reaction is still occurring, its dynamic!
+The reaction has reached equilibrium because Rf=Rb but the reaction is still occurring, it is dynamic!

 From the work you have done on rates of reaction you probably already know that it is possible to change the rate of a reaction by say heating it up or increasing the concentration of a particular reactant, adding a catalyst or increasing the surface area of a reacting substance.
 A common misconception that a lot of students have is that if a reaction has achieved dynamic equilibrium then it consists of a 50:50 mixture of reactants and products; however this is rarely the case.